Linaro/website/_posts/2017/04/2017-04-19-whats-new-qemu-2-9.markdown

 Started in 2003 by [Fabrice Bellard](https://en.wikipedia.org/wiki/Fabrice_Bellard) QEMU is now maintained by a community of mostly corporate sponsored engineers, although unaffiliated individuals are still the second largest set of contributors.
 The projects [codebase has continued to grow](https://www.openhub.net/p/qemu) over the years and it now has reached the point of making around 3 stable releases a year, typically one in April, August and December.

-Linaro engineers takes an active part in development and maintenance of the project and we thought it would be useful provide an update on ARM related features in the up-coming [2.9 release](http://wiki.qemu-project.org/index.php/ChangeLog/2.9).
+Linaro engineers takes an active part in development and maintenance of the project and we thought it would be useful provide an update on Arm related features in the up-coming [2.9 release](http://wiki.qemu-project.org/index.php/ChangeLog/2.9).

 ## 1 AArch64 EL2 Support for TCG

 Building on previous work to enable EL3 (the secure CPU mode provided by the security extensions as part of TrustZone) we now fully support the hypervisor CPU exception level EL2.
-As most ARM hypervisors require support for virtualization in the interrupt controller as well, and since we only support the virtualization extensions in our emulated GICv3 (not GICv2), users who want to run hypervisors in the emulated AArch64 machine using EL2 must so far select a GICv3 interrupt controller for the emulated machine.
+As most Arm hypervisors require support for virtualization in the interrupt controller as well, and since we only support the virtualization extensions in our emulated GICv3 (not GICv2), users who want to run hypervisors in the emulated AArch64 machine using EL2 must so far select a GICv3 interrupt controller for the emulated machine.

 ```bash